Video: Intermot Motorcycle Show - a 210bhp four, two six cylinders and an astonishing V8 Ducati

 The Intermot motorcycle and bicycle fair rolled around in Cologne earlier this month with a lot of focus clearly beginning to shine on the area of electric bikes, scooters, bicycles and even smaller devices.

+The highlight for me was getting a ride on the Yikebike, a tiny electric mini-farthing which is the world’s first commercially available vehicle to be small enough to warrant a new category – I think it should be regarded as the first commercially-available "transportation appliance".
 Just as the evolution of the computer has seen new categories defined (desktop, laptop, netbook, tablet, smartphone and no doubt, one day, implantable), transportation devices are certain to follow a similar path, causing us to rethink personal mobility.
 Whatsmore, personal mobility devices will definitely proliferate in the space between a pedestrian and a motorcycle.

 Currently, there’s a lot of development activity going on in this area by mobility manufacturers across the world but very little has actually reached market just yet.
 Dean Kamen’s Segway will one day be seen as the very first of this entire wave of mobility devices, but the Segway weighs in at 50kg plus, and such devices will become increasingly compact and light weight and quite a few such devices will be available a decade from now at the extreme lightweight end of the market – my suggestion is that to qualify as an transportation appliance, a device must be 10kg or less and fold to a size manageable for carrying.